 What's needed to open a joint account?

 Opening a joint account is slightly different from opening a standard current account, as each account holder needs to fill in their individual section on the application form and provide proof of address (probably for the past 3 years), identity and UK residency status.
-During the application process, the bank should clearly explain:

 Can I open a joint account with someone who has bad credit?